Do I Need an Escrow Account?

 Remember: Escrow expenses are always there — so shop around

-When you are shopping for mortgage companies to determine who has the best rates and fees, you may overlook the expenses related to the ongoing costs of the home you are buying.
+When you are shopping for mortgage companies to determine who has your best rates and fees, you may overlook the expenses related to the ongoing costs of the home you are buying.
 The same is true when you are refinancing.

 If property taxes are due in your county around the time your first mortgage payment is due, you may need to pay the entire amount due at closing.
 The same is true of your homeowners insurance premium: If it’s due within a month or two of when you’ll be making your first mortgage payment on a purchase or a new refinance loan, you may end up paying the entire premium due at your closing.